 - (a) Comments on expected earnings are confined, unless otherwise approved by the Board, to the Company's annual and half year financial reports, the Annual General Meeting of the Company (which would be communicated to the ASX at the time of meeting) and forecasts in a bidder's statement or prospectus.
-Any material change in a disclosed earnings expectation must be immediately announced to the ASX before being communicated to anyone outside the Company. - (b) The CFO is responsible for monitoring analyst reports and consensus broker forecasts.
-If the CFO becomes aware of a material divergence between an analyst's or consensus forecast and the Company's own forecasts or earnings expectations, he or she must inform a member of the Disclosure Committee. - (c) The Company may communicate with analysts to correct factual inaccuracies but the Company may not imply an endorsement of the content of the report or forecast.
+Any material change in a disclosed earnings expectation must be immediately announced to the ASX before being communicated to anyone outside the Company. - (b) The Head of Investor Relations is responsible for monitoring analyst reports and consensus broker forecasts.
+If the Head of Investor Relations becomes aware of a material divergence between an analyst's or consensus forecast and the Company's own forecasts or earnings expectations, he or she must inform a member of the Disclosure Committee. - (c) The Company may communicate with analysts to correct factual inaccuracies but the Company may not imply an endorsement of the content of the report or forecast.